-- 1 Start the CD-ROM installation menu program according to the Quick Setup guide. - 2 Select the proper model and then the Software Installation menu.
-Then select the Network Print Software menu to start the Brother Network Print Software installation program. - 3 Push the Next button in response to the Welcome message. - 4 Select Brother Peer to Peer Print (NetBIOS) installation - 5 Select the desired directory to install the Brother Peer to Peer Print (NetBIOS) files and push Next. - 6 Enter the port name that you wish to use.
+- 1 Start the CD-ROM installation menu program according to the Quick Setup Guide. - 2 Select the proper model and then Install Optional Applications menu.
+Then select Network Print Software installation program. - 3 Push the Next button in response to the Welcome message. - 4 Select Brother Peer to Peer Print (NetBIOS) installation - 5 Select the desired directory to install the Brother Peer to Peer Print (NetBIOS) files and push Next. - 6 Enter the port name that you wish to use.
 The port name must start with "BNT".
 For example BNT1.
 Whichever name you choose, it must be unique.
 Then press OK.
 The name must be unique on your PC, however other computers can use the same port name as the name you specify on your PC.

 7 You must now enter the server name and port name for the actual Print/Fax server.
 You can use the Browse button to search for the Print/Fax server, select the domain/workgroup name, and then the server is listed.
 If the print server does not automatically appear in your browse list, then you must ensure that the domain name is configured correctly.
 Otherwise you must enter the name manually.
 The name should be compliant with UNC (Universal Name Convention).
-For example: \\NodeName\ServiceName.
+For example:

+\\NodeName\ServiceName.

-Where NodeName is the NetBIOS name of the Brother Print/ Fax server (the default name is usually BRN_xxxxx, where xxxxx is the last six digits of the Ethernet address), and ServiceName is the service name for NetBIOS of the Print/ Fax server.
+Where NodeName is the NetBIOS name of the Brother Print/ Fax server (the default name is usually BRN_xxxxx, where xxxxxx is the last six digits of the Ethernet address), and ServiceName is the service name for NetBIOS of the Print/ Fax server.
 By default it is BINARY_P1.
 For example: